guisalmeida/guisalmeida.com/content/posts/2026-03-14-pascal-nostalgia.md

 ## Life moved on

 To support myself, I took regular jobs and decided to explore another side of my creativity in graphic design.
 For seven years, I dove into the world of design, creating logos, branding, storefront facades, installations, just about everything a designer can do.
-I even started my own company and built lasting relationships with clients.
-It was a wonderful chapter, full of growth and learning.
+I even started my own company and made some good clients along the way.
+It was a great time, full of growth and learning, but I didn't feel that was what I wanted to do for the rest of my profissional career.

 Some of my work still lives on in my [Behance portfolio](https://www.behance.net/guisalmeida) even if I don’t update it anymore.